 Olive oil is a concentrated source of heart-healthy monounsaturated fats and anti-inflammatory antioxidants.

-Serve immediately once out of the oven – if it’s kept waiting too long for mouth-to-stomach action, the bread goes a bit soggy and the cheese rubbery.
+Serve immediately once out of the oven – if kept waiting for mouth-to-stomach action, the bread goes a bit soggy and the cheese rubbery.

-If having for lunch or dinner, I recommend adding veggie sticks or a simple salad on the side.
+If having for lunch or dinner, add veggie sticks or a simple salad on the side.
 This will encourage more of a balanced meal, with a wider intake of nutrients from the different food groups.

 Preheat the oven to grill 220 degrees Celsius.
 Line a baking tray with baking paper.